open-cogsci/osdoc/content/tutorials/aps-tutorial.md

 First, click on the 'Ab' icon to select the text tool.
 When the text tool is selected, a number of controls will appear that let you customize the font etc. In this case, a monospace font (`mono`) of 38 pt will do just fine.

-:--
-cmd: figure
+%--
+figure:
+ id: Fig13
-src: 13.png
+ source: 13.png
+ caption: |
-caption: The text drawing-tool of the `sketchpad` item.
+  The text drawing-tool of the `sketchpad` item.
---:
+--%

 Click on the center of the screen.
 This will pop up a dialog asking you to specify a text.
 Enter `[word]` and click on 'Ok'.
 OpenSesame will automatically interpret the square brackets as indicating that we're dealing with a variable, as described [here][variables].

-:--
-cmd: figure
+%--
+figure:
+ id: Fig14
-src: 14.png
+ source: 14.png
+ caption: |
-caption: Text in a `sketchpad` item.
+  Text in a `sketchpad` item.
 The square brackets indicate that 'word' should be interpreted as a variable name.
---:
+--%

 Of course, we don't want the word to always be presented in the center.
 To make the position of the word variable, we need to make a small adjustment to the OpenSesame script.
 Click on the 'Edit script' button in the top-right of the tab.
 This will open a script editor that contains the auto-generated script: